 At Cigna, we respect our customers’ and clients’ right to privacy and value the trust they place in us.
 Every day, Cigna’s computer systems are used to collect, store, and process high volumes of sensitive personal information in connection with the services we provide.
 Our business depends on our clients’ and customers’ willingness to entrust us with their health-related and other sensitive personal information.
 Consequently, we are committed to the responsible management, use, and protection of our customers’ and clients’ personal information.

-As a global business, Cigna operates in many different countries that have unique laws related to the collection, storage, use, processing, transfer, disclosure, and destruction of personal information.
-Cigna takes these legal obligations very seriously.
-We are committed to maintaining a globally-compliant privacy and information protection program that aligns with international best practices and standards, including the Cyber Security Framework of the National Institute of Standards and Technology (“NIST”) and ISO 27001 and ISO 27002, which are information security standards published by the International Organization for Standardization (as further described below under “Cigna Information Protection”).
-We believe our approach is competitively distinct, and will continue to work to build and maintain trust and confidence with our new and existing customers, clients, and business partners.
+Our operations span more than 30 countries, all of which have unique laws related to the collection, storage, use, processing, transfer, disclosure, and destruction of personal information.
+We take these legal obligations very seriously.
+As such, we are committed to maintaining a globally-compliant privacy and information protection program that aligns with international best practices and standards, including the Cybersecurity Framework of the National Institute of Standards and Technology (“NIST”), ISO 27001, and ISO 27002.
+The latter are information security standards published by the International Organization for Standardization.

 A Collective Effort

-As part of this effort, we aim to provide customers with a wealth of online resources regarding Cigna Privacy Information, which includes our Online and Mobile Privacy Statement and notices of privacy practices and privacy forms.
-We also provide customers with information on how to further protect their personal information, including their personal health information and any potential uses of personally identifiable information.
+As part of this effort, we also provide customers with a wealth of online resources regarding Cigna Information Privacy (“CIP”), including our Online and Mobile Privacy Statement, Notices of Privacy Practices, and privacy forms.
+We also give customers information on how they can further protect their personal information, including their health information, as well as any potential uses of personally identifiable information.

 Our Privacy Programs

 - Developing policies that support Cigna's governance and use of protected information, and providing advice on strategic initiatives;

-- Creating and maintaining privacy training and privacy awareness efforts to educate Cigna associates about the importance of handling private information with care
+- Creating and maintaining privacy training and privacy awareness efforts to educate employees about the importance of handling personal information with care;

-A key part of Cigna’s cyber security program is Cigna’s enterprise-wide security policies and standards.
-CIP has aligned Cigna’s cyber security program and its security policies and standards with the NIST Cybersecurity Framework.
+A key part of Cigna’s cybersecurity program is our enterprise-wide security policies and standards.
+CIP has aligned Cigna’s cybersecurity program and its security policies and standards with the NIST Cybersecurity Framework.
 NIST is an internationally recognized security control framework used by companies to assess and improve their ability to prevent, detect, and respond to cyber-attacks.
-In addition to the NIST framework, CIP also leverages the internationally accepted standards of ISO 27001 and 27002, which provide best practice recommendations for initiating, implementing, or maintaining information security management systems.
-We believe that aligning with and leveraging these frameworks helps to ensure that Cigna’s cyber security and information protection program remain relevant and appropriate in light of changes to the cybersecurity landscape and emerging technologies.
+In addition to the NIST framework, CIP leverages the ISO 27001 and 27002 standards.
+These internationally accepted standards provide best practice recommendations for initiating, implementing, and maintaining information security management systems.
+Aligning with and leveraging these frameworks helps to ensure that Cigna’s cybersecurity and information protection program remain relevant and appropriate in light of changes to the cybersecurity landscape and emerging technologies.
 CIP reviews Cigna's security policies and standards and updates them regularly to facilitate compliance with regulatory, industry, and contractual requirements and recommendations.

 Critical Security Processes